 March 24: at RGV Vipers (24-18)

 yeah, it feels as if the Blue have a super tough schedule down the stretch.
 Oklahoma City is 1-1 against Rio Grande Valley this season.
 The team that ended Oklahoma City’s season last year might have a chance to do it again.

 Sure, Oklahoma City is going to need some help.
 However, if you can win some games you’re not supposed to and then can find a way to win the games you’re supposed to, the Blue are in a position to make the playoffs.
 It’s all about whether they want to or not.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!